 Section B3: The Water Tower Run

-Runners will reach a four-way intersection – continue straight.
-You will be on a wide dirt service road with a great view of the lake in front of you.
-This will be a very fast downhill section.
+Runners will reach a four-way intersection – turn right.
+You will be on a wide grassy lane that is cambered to the left.
+Next is a sharp right turn and a straight downhill on a wide grassy path before meeting with a dirt service road as you continue downhill with a great view of the lake in front of you.
 Before you reach the water tower, you will make a sharp right onto a grassy trail that will wind back up the top of the hill to The Horse’s Back.

 Section B4: The Horse’s Back and The Kiln Klimb